Trouble Ejaculating and The Orgasmic Double Standard

 But our knowledge of men’s orgasm difficulties has lagged a bit.
 Lots of couples still put pressure on the male partner to orgasm, and they worry there’s something terribly wrong with him if he can’t.

-In my previous article, Advice for Men Who Have Difficulty Ejaculating, I showed you four rules to follow if you want to make it easier for a man to climax.
+In the previous article, I showed you four rules to follow if you want to make it easier for a man to climax.

 Today, let’s go a little further . . .